Volumetric Weight

 What is Volumetric Weight?

-Volumetric Weight, also known as Dimensional weight, DIM weight, or cubed weight, is a method employed by shipping companies to determine the weight of a package based on its volume, rather than its actual physical weight.
+Volumetric Weight, also known as Dimensional weight, DIM weight, or cubed weight, is a method employed by shipping companies and cargo airlines to determine the weight of a package based on its volume, rather than its actual physical weight.
 This concept acknowledges that large, lightweight packages occupy more space in a transportation vehicle, impacting logistics efficiency and costs.

 Calculation Method: